Homeowners Insurance

 Factor 2: Climate Risk Is Rewriting the Math

-This is the big one — the factor that’s reshaping the entire industry’s relationship with risk.
+This is the factor reshaping the entire industry’s relationship with risk.

-Hurricanes, wildfires, floods, hailstorms, tornadoes, and severe convective storms are generating catastrophic losses at a pace that’s outrunning the models insurers built their pricing on.
+Hurricanes, wildfires, floods, and severe convective storms are generating catastrophic losses at a pace that’s outrunning the models insurers built their pricing on.
 We’re not talking about one bad year.
-We’re talking about a pattern of consecutive years where insured disaster losses have exceeded $100 billion globally.
+Consecutive years of insured disaster losses exceeding $100 billion globally have forced carriers to rethink assumptions they’d held for decades.

 The geographic concentration makes it worse.
-Florida, California, Texas, Louisiana, and Colorado are absorbing a disproportionate share of climate-related losses — and those are also some of the country’s biggest insurance markets.
-When carriers hemorrhage money in a major state, it puts pressure on their pricing everywhere.
+Florida, California, Texas, Louisiana, and Colorado are absorbing a disproportionate share of climate-related losses, and those are also some of the country’s biggest insurance markets.
+When carriers bleed money in a major state, it puts pressure on their pricing everywhere.

 Aerial view of coastal homes vulnerable to hurricane and flooding risks that drive insurance costs

 Several carriers have made drastic moves.
 State Farm stopped accepting new homeowners applications in California.
 Farmers Insurance pulled back significantly in Florida.
-Allstate, Nationwide, and others have restricted new business in various high-exposure states.
-When private insurers retreat, homeowners get pushed to state-backed plans — like Citizens in Florida or the FAIR Plan in California — which are designed as backstops, not primary coverage.
-They’re often more expensive and less comprehensive than private policies.
+Allstate and Nationwide have restricted new business in various high-exposure states.
+When private insurers retreat, homeowners get pushed to state-backed plans, like Citizens Property Insurance in Florida or the FAIR Plan in California, which are designed as backstops, not primary coverage.
+They’re often more expensive and less thorough than private policies.

-According to FEMA, flood risk alone — which standard homeowners policies don’t even cover — affects far more properties than most homeowners realize.
-And wildfire risk zones are expanding every year.
+According to FEMA, flood risk alone, which standard homeowners policies don’t cover, affects far more properties than most owners realize.
+Wildfire risk zones are expanding year over year.
+The National Association of Insurance Commissioners (NAIC) has flagged market availability in disaster-prone states as one of the most pressing regulatory challenges it faces.

 ⚡ Pro Tip